 The final presentation came from Sally Bradbery, Group Resourcing Manager at Barratt Developments plc who shared the rapid recruitment technology journey she led for Barratt.
 Sally shared how the ATS project involved several integrations that were key to the project and the apprentice and graduate recruitment programme.
 Their careers site is integrated with their ATS for online applications that use CV parsing for efficient applications.
 Once applications are completed this launches a situational judgement test that then passes back an automated response for a pass or fail, before moving successful candidates on to a video interview.

-In the meantime, take a look at other customer case studies and our free resources section.
+You can also take a look at other customer case studies and our free resources section.